Rajivrocks-Ltd/TrackmaniaAI/readme/remote-setup.md

 # Activate the virtual environment
 conda activate mgaia

-# Install the tmrl package
+# Install the tmrl package with pip in the conda env.
 pip install tmrl

-# Validate the installation
+# Validate the tmrl installation (see tmrl tutorial).
 python -m tmrl --install
 ```